ireneann713/VSDBABYSoC_ICC2/README.md

 * Integration Analog Blocks such as PLL and DAC should be done and whole design flow should be made in 28nm Technology.

+* Due to some errors, Clock Tree Synthesis did not happen.The ways to solve those errors are looked upon.

 ## Contributors
 [Irene Ann Zachariah](https://in.linkedin.com/in/irene-ann-zachariah231)